awhumayun/DerDieDas/README.md

 ### `npm run deploy`

-Deploys the app for production from the `build` folder.
+Deploys the app for production to the GitHub pages from the `build` folder.

+### `npm run cypress:open`

+Runs Cypress for E2E Testing.